 Who was Nestor?

-Homer, the 8th century BC Greek epic poet and writer of Iliada and Odyssey, mentioned Nestor, son of Neleus, as a wise, old, and respectable king of sandy Pylos town.
+Nestor’s father was Nileas from Ancient Iolkos in Pelion and his mother was Chlorida from Orchomenos.
+Homer, the 8th century BCE Greek epic poet, and writer of Iliada and Odyssey, mentioned Nestor, as a wise, old, and respectable king of sandy Pylos town.
 King Nestor was the leader of Pylos’ army and contributed to the Trojan War with 90 ships.

 When was the Palace of Nestor Built?